-A. Please review the Insurance Coverage alert that is updated from time to time.
-Another resource to review is the Insurance section of the Guide to Safe Scouting.
+A. Please review the Insurance section of the Guide to Safe Scouting.

 A. Yes, Scouts can participate in hayrides or parades but with certain provisions.
 Scouts cannot be transported to or from the event in the trailer or the truck.
 You can review additional provisions in the Parade Floats and Hayrides section of the Guide to Safe Scouting.

-A. Please review the Age Guidelines for Tool Use and Work at Elevations or Excavations for the specific guidelines.
+A. Please review SAFE Project Tool Use for the specific guidelines.

 A. Yes, there are restrictions that have been put into place on the height at which a Scout can be working.
-The Age Guidelines for Tool Use and Work at Elevations or Excavations addresses this policy.
+SAFE Project Tool Use addresses this policy.

 A. Rockets may be used in the Scouting program.
 Rocket Academies have traditionally been a one-day event for communities and neighborhoods.
 They are a good way to show the broad spectrum of activities and learning associated with Scouting, and can educate participants and attendees about the STEM (science, technology, engineering, and mathematics) program.
 Scouting.org has published several articles about Rocket Academies.